1,000+ Opportunities

 Current School Sustainability Efforts Please outline any ongoing sustainability efforts or sustainability planning being done by the school.
 If the school is currently registered as a Green Certified Business by Dayton Regional Green, please provide this information below.

-Based on current listing details, eligibility includes: K-12 public and private schools in Montgomery County, Ohio.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: K-12 public and private schools in Montgomery County, Ohio.
+Confirm the full requirements in the official notice before applying.